The Vice-President, Alhaji Aliu Mahama, has described Saturday's floods and the resultant deaths in parts of Accra as unacceptable.

-At Mallam Junction, an elderly man, Mr Osei Kwame, told the Vice-President and his entourage that drains in the area were very narrow and could not contain more water during heavy downpours.
+At Mallam Junction, an elderly man, Mr Osei Kwame, told the Vice-President and his entourage that drains in the area were very narrow and could not contain water resulting from downpours.

 Alhaji Mahama, outraged by the demise of seven persons, further directed that engineers, hydrologists, architects, planners and other experts conduct studies immediately so that measures would be put in place by the government to forestall the recurrence of the disaster.

 Ms Ayorkor Botchwey, who is also a Deputy Minister of Foreign Affairs, Regional Co-operation and NEPAD, expressed concern about the poor drainage and pressure on lands in the Ga West District in general and the Weija Constituency in particular.